nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## Introduction

-Meeting Organizer is your friendly chatbot that helps you find free time between are you friends, using just the NUSMODS link to your schedule.
+Meeting Organizer is a friendly chatbot that helps you find common free time among you and your friends, using just the NUSMODS links to your school timetable.

 ## Quick Start